 My thoughts: I took this course at the start of my food photography journey when I decided that I wanted to create a career for myself.
 The course was invaluable to me.
-It taught me all the relevant skills to actually photography and style food to create eye catching imagery.
-On top of that the course delved into all things social media, marketing and business know-how to set myself up as a business.
+It taught me all the relevant skills to actually photograph and style food to create eye-catching imagery.
+On top of that, the course delved into all things social media, marketing and business know-how to set me up as a business.
 I haven’t come across another course that combines these two aspects.
 I would definitely say it was the springboard to launch me into now working with large industry food brands and working for myself.
-I’ve written an in-depth review of the Foodtography Course .
+I’ve written an in-depth review of the Foodtography Course.

 Details: For the more advanced photographer, this course delves even deeper into more advanced principles of compositional theory, colour and lighting.
 Sarah takes you on ‘set’ to shoot a variety of both sweet and savoury foods and teaches different editing styles in lightroom.
-On the business side of the course, it goes in detail into branding, content strategy, social media growth and the intricacies of brand partnerships.
+The business side of the course goes into detail about branding, content strategy, social media growth and the intricacies of brand partnerships.

-I’m half way through the course and definitely seeing the added value in this course.
-It’s really does deep dive into more evolved learning on the subject matter.
+I’m halfway through the course and definitely seeing the added value in this course.
+It really does deep dive into more evolved learning on the subject matter.
 I have yet to get onto the business units but I can’t wait for that part.
 I know it will definitely help push my business forward.

 If you do enrol in Advanced Foodtography School, using THIS LINK, I can offer $50 off this price by using my DISCOUNT CODE: EMMA (Look out for group deals purchasing two courses in one go at a discounted rate)

-Details: An online academy developed by Lauren Caris providing resources to improve your food photography skill set to a professional level.
-The academy is made up of 100+ videos from Lauren and a bevy of other industry experts covering food photography aspects such as mastering manual mode, composition, portfolio building and editing.
+Details: An online academy developed by Lauren Caris provides resources to improve your food photography skill set to a professional level.
+The academy is made up of 100+ videos from Lauren and a bevvy of other industry experts covering food photography aspects such as mastering manual mode, composition, portfolio building and editing.